Adrian Gheorghiu

 Adrian Ion Gheorghiu (born 30 November 1981) is a Romanian professional footballer who plays for Liga IV-Bacău County side Viitorul Curița.
-He is a right footed and plays as a left winger, but lately he played as a right winger.
+He is right footed and plays as a left winger, but lately he played as a right winger.
 He is a technical skilled player, one of the few Romanian players with this skills.

 Club career

 He started his career in the 3rd Romanian division Laminorul Roman, where he played until 2002.
 He attracted interest, since then because of his skills.
 After a short spell in Dărmăneşti, he signed with the Liga II Romanian side Petrolul Moineşti, where he stayed for almost a year.
 He was one of the top scorers, and he brought attention from the Liga I teams.

 FCM Bacău

 He signed a four-year contract with FCM Bacău in the 2004 summer.
 He established himself quickly in the first team, because of his technique.
 He made his Liga I debut, on 1 August in a 1–0 win against Oţelul Galaţi.
 He scored his first goal, on 28 August in a 2–1 win against Romanian giant Rapid, scoring in the 83rd minute.
 He managed to play in almost all games that season, and scored two goals.
 In his second season in Liga I, he was one of the few players who managed to impress after a terrible season for his team, who finished the last in the table, with only 14 points.